-Applications for licences and certificates of authorization (CofA) will not be accepted by mail until further notice.
+Applications for licences and certificates of authorization (CofA) will not be accepted by mail.
 However, you can apply for a CofA via email by following the instructions below.

 Members and applicants are advised not to mail cheques to PEO until further notice.
 Payment of fees and dues, as well as payments for renewals of certificates of authorization, can be made online.
 All fees and dues continue to be payable.

 PEO staff remain available to respond by phone and email to all inquiries, including those related to the application process.